SapitoSucio/froggo-guides/docs/script_commands.md

 \***getbattleflag**("**<battle flag\>**")

 Sets or gets the value of the given battle flag.
-Battle flags are the flags found in the battle / *.conf files and is also used in Lupus' variable rates script.
+Battle flags are the flags found in the battle / *.conf files and is also used in Lupus` variable rates script.

 If the reload value is given then the server will attempt to reload monster data to properly apply the new rates.
 This applies to EXP/Drop type configs.
 The server